-The growing popularity of air purifiers in the home, boosted by the amount of time we’re all spending there right now, can’t be denied, but the Mila positions itself as a different kind of purifier.
-And when it comes to smarts, it’s hard to refute that claim.
+The growing popularity of air purifiers in the home, boosted by the time we've all spent there in recent years, can't be denied.
+Still, the Mila positions itself as a different kind of appliance.
+And when it comes to smarts, it's hard to refute that claim.

-The air purifier covers areas up to 1000 sq ft and allows users to customise and monitor pretty much every aspect of its capabilities.
-Want to see how many chemicals were released into the air while you were making pasta?
+The air purifier promises to cover areas up to 1000 sq ft and allows users to customize and monitor pretty much every aspect of its capabilities.
+Want to see how many chemicals were released into the air while making pasta?
 Great.
 Need to know whether the air outside is clean enough for you to open a window safely?
 That information is clearly available.
 Want to measure the air quality in your bedroom compared to last week?
 Well… you get the picture.

 But how does the feature-packed machine perform over time?
-We set one up at home to see if it could really do everything it promised, rating it on its usefulness, app performance and how it fit into daily life.
+We set one up at home to see if it could really do everything it promised, rating it on its usefulness, app performance and how it fits into daily life.
 Scroll down to see what we thought, or head over to our guide to the best air purifiers.

 Mila Air Purifier: Set-Up and Specs